Chen-Huayi/Club-Membership-Management/README.md

 ## Introduction

+This web application is a membership management system, associated with 4 roles of users (Club Member, Membership Admin, Club Management User, System Admin) to use and manage.
+Each type of users login will display a different window, respectively.

 ## Core Features

 + MEMBERS
     + **Club Member**
         + register an account
         + user login
+        + lock account after 5 failure login
         + view and update profile
         + view and activate/renew membership
         + update password